 Brand Family - Enter the brand family for the product being reported.
 This should agree with the UPC identified in the UPC number field.
-Refer to the electronic filing Table of Codes.
+Refer to the Electronic Filing Guide Table of Codes.

 Quantity - Enter the total quantity of the packs being reported.